bpiwowar/ircollections/README.markdown

 This projects aims at grouping utilities to deal with the numerous and heterogenous information retrieval (IR) test collections, and to automate/standardize common operations like downloading topics, assessments or evaluating.

+*Note that this is beta software*, in particular the XML format is still subject to change.
+Please contact me if you use the software so I can keep you in the loop when doing so.

 ## Concepts

 - Each IR task has a unique identifier.
 For example, the ad-hoc track of TREC-1 has the identifier trec.1/adhoc;